Sam | Edited by Johanna

 If a family is homeless or in temporary accommodation for another reason, the DWP says they should claim housing support through UC.

-The problem with this, as mentioned above, is that typically the first UC payment won't be received until up to six weeks after the initial claim.
+The problem with this, as mentioned above, is that typically the first UC payment won't be received until up to five weeks after the initial claim.
 The nature of temporary accommodation means that a UC claimant may already have left it by the time their first UC payment comes through.

 Universal credit is increasing reliance on foodbanks and hardship funds

-According to the above ARCH and NFA report, the majority of organisations are seeing an increased demand for: debt and financial advice, foodbanks and local hardship funds.
+According to the above ARCH and NFA report, the majority of organisations are seeing an increased demand for debt and financial advice, foodbanks and local hardship funds.

-The Work and Pensions Committee has begun an inquiry into the impact of universal credit on claimants such as the six-week wait for first payment, rent arrears and how it affects household finances.
+The Work and Pensions Committee has begun an inquiry into the impact of universal credit on claimants such as the five or six-week wait for first payment, rent arrears and how it affects household finances.
 A spokesman for the Committee says it will regularly write to the department to ask for updates to assess the rollout and its effect.

 There's help available if your universal credit benefit gets cut